Scottsboro Boys

-The Scottsboro Boys were nine African American teenagers and young men, ages 13 to 20, accused in Alabama of raping two white women in 1931.
+The Scottsboro Boys were nine African American male teenagers accused of raping two white women in 1931.
 The landmark set of legal cases from this incident dealt with racism and the right to a fair trial.
 The cases included a lynch mob before the suspects had been indicted, all-white juries, rushed trials, and disruptive mobs.
 It is commonly cited as an example of a legal injustice in the United States legal system.

-On March 25, 1931, two dozen people were "hoboing" on a freight train traveling between Chattanooga and Memphis, Tennessee, the hoboes being an equal mix of blacks and whites.
+On March 25, 1931, two dozen people were "hoboing" on a freight train traveling between Chattanooga and Memphis, Tennessee.
+The hoboes were an equal mix of blacks and whites.
 A group of white teenage boys saw 18-year-old Haywood Patterson on the train and attempted to push him off, claiming that it was "a white man's train".
-A group of whites gathered rocks and attempted to force all of the black men from the train.
-Patterson and the other black passengers were able to ward off the group.
-The humiliated white teenagers jumped or were forced off the train and reported to the city's sheriff that they had been attacked by a group of black teenagers.
-The sheriff deputized a posse, stopped and searched the train at Paint Rock, Alabama and arrested the black Americans.
-Two young white women were also taken to the jail, where they accused the African-American teenagers of rape.
+A group of whites then gathered rocks and attempted to force all the black teenagers from the train.
+Patterson and the other black teenagers were able to ward off the group.
+The humiliated white teenagers jumped or were forced off the train and reported to a nearby train master that they had been attacked by a group of black teenage boys.
+Shortly thereafter, the police stopped and searched the train at Paint Rock, Alabama and arrested the black teenage boys.
+Two young white women were also taken to the jail, where they accused the African American teenage boys of rape.
 The case was first heard in Scottsboro, Alabama, in three rushed trials, in which the defendants received poor legal representation.
-All but 13-year-old Roy Wright were convicted of rape and sentenced to death (the common sentence in Alabama at the time for black men convicted of raping white women), even though there was no medical evidence indicating that rape had taken place.
+All but 14-year-old Roy Wright were convicted of rape and sentenced to death (the common sentence in Alabama at the time for black men convicted of raping white women), even though there was no medical evidence indicating that rape had taken place.

 With help from the Communist Party USA (CPUSA) and the National Association for the Advancement of Colored People (NAACP), the case was appealed.
 The Alabama Supreme Court affirmed seven of the eight convictions, and granted 13-year-old Eugene Williams a new trial because he was a minor.
-Chief Justice John C. Anderson dissented, ruling that the defendants had been denied an impartial jury, fair trial, fair sentencing, and effective counsel.
+Chief Justice John C. Anderson dissented, stating that the defendants had been denied an impartial jury, fair trial, fair sentencing, and effective counsel.
 While waiting for their trials, eight of the nine defendants were held in Kilby Prison.
 The cases were twice appealed to the United States Supreme Court, which led to landmark decisions on the conduct of trials.
 In Powell v.
-Alabama (1932), the Court ordered new trials.
+Alabama (1932), the U.S. Supreme Court ordered new trials.